cbeck88/spirit-po/README.md

      The warning channel object may also be passed to the constructor, if one is concerned about duplicated strings within a single po file.
 By default warnings are ignored.

+Some less commonly useful accessors

+   - `const spirit_po::catalog_metadata & get_metadata() const`
+     Return the metadata structure that was parsed from the po header.
+   - `std::size_t gettext_line_no(const std::string & msgid) const`
+     Return the line number at which a given catalog message was read.
+0 if it is not found.
+   - `std::size_t pgettext_line_no(const std::string & msgctxt, const std::string & msgid) const`
+     Return the line number at which a given catalog message (with context) was read.
+0 if it is not found.

 ## Customization points

 `spirit_po::catalog` is a template, and you may customize it in two ways.